ms-landrieu/docs/docs/language/DataStoreClass.md

 * its web server must be launched with http and/or https enabled,
 * its [**Expose as REST server**](https://developer.4d.com/docs/REST/configuration#starting-the-rest-server) option must be checked,
-* at least one client license is available.
+* at least one client license is available,
+* run with 4D Server v20 or higher.

 If no matching 4D Server database is found, `openDatastore` returns **null**.